swilgosz/hanamimastery/data/episodes/2-listing-articles-with-hanami-view.md

 ### Using views and templates

-While this works fine, usually we'd like to write our templates in the `html` or `slim` files, or serialize our `JSON` responses using serializers instead of using raw strings everywhere.
+While this works fine, usually we'd like to write our templates in the `html` or `slim` files or serialize our `JSON` responses using serializers instead of using raw strings everywhere.

 This is why in #Hanami, except [actions](https://github.com/hanami/controller#actions), we have also [views](https://github.com/hanami/view) and templates.

 ![Static Page rendering](/images/episodes/2/request-flow.png)

-The whole request flow starts from the router, then it's distributed into a proper action.
+The whole request flow starts from the router, then it's distributed into proper action.

 - **Action** parses the request to extract the `params` and `headers`.
 The action then calls the proper view object with prepared arguments.
 - **The view**, based on the given arguments, prepares data for `template` to render, and then renders the proper `template` with certain local variables exposed.